Charlie Blackmon Player Props: Rockies vs. Giants

-The Colorado Rockies, including Charlie Blackmon and his .525 slugging percentage over his past 10 games, battle starting pitcher John Brebbia and the San Francisco Giants at Coors Field, Tuesday at 8:40 PM ET.
+Charlie Blackmon -- with a slugging percentage of .525 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the San Francisco Giants, with Logan Webb on the mound, on June 7 at 8:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Royals.
+He had a one-hit performance in his last game (1-for-4) against the Giants.

 Charlie Blackmon Game Info & Props vs. the Giants